This website is produced by the Tenants’ Union of NSW in collaboration with the network of Tenants Advice and Advocacy Services

 How has your previous experience helped you with this new role?

 My life experience and previous work means I already had some experience and understanding of both private and social housing issues.
 I have been working in my community for years.
+I come from a multicultural family and this has equipped me with the ability to assist and understand the needs of people who come from different backgrounds.
+This includes understanding culture and language.

 What area does the Greater Sydney Aboriginal Tenants Advice and Advocacy Service cover?